nats-io/nats-architecture-and-design/adr/ADR-50.md

 We would like to build on the batching behaviours introduced here but deliver high performance ingest without atomicity.

 These batches are not reliable, meaning messages can be lost and the batch will not be abandoned like atomic ones.
+For this reason we will also use a lighter method than headers for communicating the control state, since users are unlikely to carefully audit these like they would atomic batch publishes.

 Clients will have the flexibility to choose how missing messages are handled - gaps are allowed or any gap terminates the batch.

 Crucially these batches are not pre-staged and so will not be limited to 1000 messages like Atomic ones, they will be unlimited and, if gaps are allowed, can survive leader changes.

+While we wish to go fast when possible, we also want to not fail when many concurrent producers are doing fast-ingest as we see today with ObjectStore writes - a few concurrently will fail due to pending API counts etc. We will therefor create a flow-control mechanism where the server can tell the clients to go slower.
+This way the focus is not just fast but being able to actively manage the concurrent pressure ensuring everyone goes as fast as possible while remaining reliable.

 The goal is to replace Async publish with one built on these behaviors.